 smartgeber Logo

-Learn how to determine the number of smart home devices your router can handle efficiently.
-Discover key router features and tools to test its capacity.
+This article explains how to determine the number of smart home devices your router can handle efficiently, avoiding connectivity issues.
+It covers general guidelines and specifications to consider, as well as tools to test your router's current capacity.

 How many smart home devices can my router handle?